The impact of heatwave-driven air conditioning adoption on electricity demand: A spatio-temporal case study for Germany: Methodology

 \textbf{Mobility and home presence modeling:} The probability that at least one person from a household of type $d$ is at home at hour $h$ is denoted as, oriented on \cite{flett2021modelling}:

 where $h \in \{0, 1, 2, \ldots, 23\}$ represents hours of the day and $\alpha_{d,h} \in [0,1]$ for all $d, h$.

-We note that this is a significant simplification of household mobility behavior, due to the fact that such data is rarely available.
+We note that this is a significant simplification of household mobility behavior, as such data is rarely available.
 For example, it assumes that the time-dependent probability of being at home for a family with three household members equals that of a family with six or more inhabitants.
 In addition, the probabilities of a 20-year-old single are assumed to be the same as those of a 50-year-old single.
 This simplification allows the model to work with publicly available data and to easier be transferred to other geographies.\\

 \textbf{Temperature-dependent AC activation function:} The AC activation probability depends on temperature $T$ through a discrete three-parameter Weibull cumulative function, formalized as, derived from \cite{liu2024exploring}: